 - Add the cheese, pasta sauce, pepperoni, and sausage to the bowl.
 Mix to combine.

 - Fill the rolls with the mixture.
-Wrap the closed rolls in foil and bake for 20 minutes in a 350° oven or place the wrapped rolls in freezer bags and freeze.
+Wrap the closed rolls in foil and bake as directed below or place the wrapped rolls in freezer bags and freeze.